Samthesimpsons/Data-Science-Kedro_Project/README.md

 # Data-Science-Sample

-Sample Data Science Project
+Sample Data Science Project.
+I learnt the following practises during my first job as a data scientist in DBS.
+Note the content are mainly derived from Lecia Lim who works at DBS, full credit to her.

 # Pre-requisites

-- Understand git commands (Setting up from a fresh repository, or pushing local files to existing repository, branching, reverting file changes, ..)
+- Understand git (Setting up from a fresh repository, or pushing local files to existing repository, branching, reverting file changes, gitignore, ..)
+- Classes and OOP
 - Bash scripting

 # 1. Folder Structure